10 Cocktails to Serve in Your Coupe Glasses

 Ok, so this isn’t a cocktail per se…it’s bourbon served straight up with a twist.
 In part 1 In part 1 of our “So, What’s the Scoop with the Coupe” series, we mentioned that coupe glasses are perfect for cocktails that are served without ice and are also a stylish way to sip spirits.
 Well, this Bourbon is served with an ice cube resembling the peak of a mountain.
 It’s a reminder that life isn’t perfect, but your coupe glass can be!

-Turn heads at your next soiree with our high quality Elegant Long-Stemmed Coupe Glass, perfect for your home bar.
+Turn heads at your next soiree with our high-quality Coupe Glasses, perfect for your home bar.
 With their breathtaking beauty, these glasses flawlessly accent any special occasion.